TechiesOrg/ahmed-bouchefra/_posts/2019-12-27-angular-9-multiple-file-uploading-service-with-progress-report.md

 In this how-to tutorial, we'll see how to build a multiple file/image uploading service with Angular 9 which allows you to upload files to a remote server via a POST request method to listen for progress events.

-If you are new to these how-tos, check out how to [install and set up a project and the prerequisites](https://www.techiediaries.com/angular-cli-tutorial/).

 ## Prerequisites